Breast Care For The Breast Feeding Mother

 Your breasts will go through normal changes while you are breastfeeding.
 Sometimes breast and nipple problems can develop while you are breastfeeding.
 Learn about changes that are normal and those that may be a problem.
 Breast care can help you prevent and manage problems so you and your baby can enjoy the benefits of breastfeeding.

 - For the first few days after your baby is born, your body makes a small amount of breast milk (colostrum).
 Within about 2 to 5 days, your body will begin making mature milk.
 It may take up to 10 days or longer for mature milk to come in.
-Health problems, such as diabetes or obesity, may cause a delay.
-Flat or inverted nipples also may cause your milk to come in later than expected.
 When your mature milk comes in, your breasts will become full and firm.
 They may feel tender.

-- Nipple soreness: Your nipples may feel sore when you begin to breastfeed your baby.
-A small amount of nipple pain is normal.
-Place warm, wet compresses on your nipples to help decrease pain.
-You may also have nipple soreness if your baby does not latch on to your breast correctly.
+- Nipple soreness may occur when you begin to breastfeed your baby.
+You may have nipple soreness if your baby does not latch on to your breast correctly.
 Correct positioning and latch-on may decrease or stop the pain in your nipples.
 Work with your caregiver to help your baby latch on correctly.
+It may also be helpful to place warm, wet compresses on your nipples to help decrease pain.

-- Plugged milk ducts: Plugged ducts cause painful breast lumps.
+- Plugged milk ducts may cause painful breast lumps.
 Plugged ducts may be caused by not emptying your breasts completely during feedings.
 When your baby pauses during breastfeeding, massage and gently squeeze your breast.
 Gentle massage may unplug a blocked milk duct.
 Pump out any milk left in your breasts after your baby is done breastfeeding.
-Do not wear underwire bras or tight clothing over your breasts.
+Avoid wearing tight tops, tight bras, or under-wire bras, because they may put pressure on your breasts.

-- Breast infections: Plugged milk ducts and engorgement can lead to a breast infection called mastitis.
+- A breast infection called mastitis can develop if you have plugged milk ducts or engorgement.
 Mastitis causes your breasts to become red, swollen, and painful.
 You may also have flu-like symptoms, such as chills and a fever.
 Place heat on your breasts to help decrease the pain.
 You may want to place a moist, warm cloth on the painful breast or both of your breasts.
 Ask your caregiver how often to do this.
 Your caregiver may suggest that you take an NSAID, such as ibuprofen, to decrease pain and swelling.
 Your caregiver may also order antibiotics to treat mastitis.
 Ask your caregiver about feeding your baby when you have a breast infection.

-What can I do to help prevent or manage breast problems while breastfeeding?
+What can I do to help prevent or manage breast problems while I am breastfeeding?

-- Learn how to position your baby and latch him on correctly: To latch your baby correctly to your breast, make sure that his mouth covers most of your areola (dark area around your nipple).
+- Learn how to position your baby and latch him on correctly.
+To latch your baby correctly to your breast, make sure that his mouth covers most of your areola (dark area around your nipple).
 He should not be attached only to the nipple.
 Your baby is latched on well if you feel comfortable and do not feel pain.
-After you breastfeed your baby, your nipple should be its normal shape.
-Hold your baby correctly to make sure he has a good latch.
-This helps him get enough milk and can help to prevent sore nipples and other breast problems.
-If you have flat or inverted nipples, ask caregivers how to position your baby and help him latch on correctly.
+A correct latch helps him get enough milk and can help to prevent sore nipples and other breast problems.
+There are several breastfeeding positions that you can try.
+Find the position that works best for you and your baby.
+Ask your caregiver for more information about how to hold and breastfeed your baby.

 When should I contact my caregiver?